Security-Onion-Solutions/securityonion-docs/architecture.rst

 Deployment Types
 ----------------

-Security Onion is built on a modified distributed client-server model.
-In the past, Security Onion relied solely on the use of a “sensor” (the client) and a Security Onion “server” (the server).
-With the inclusion of the Elastic Stack, the distributed architecture has since changed, and now includes the use of Elastic components and separate nodes for processing and storing Elastic stack data.

-This means that a standard distributed deployment is now comprised of the **manager node**, one or more **forward nodes** (previously called a sensor -- runs sensor components), and one or more **search nodes** (runs Elastic components).
+A standard distributed deployment includes a **manager node**, one or more **forward nodes** (previously called a sensor -- runs sensor components), and one or more **search nodes** (runs Elastic components).
 This architecture is ideal; while it may cost more upfront, this architecture provides for greater scalability and performance down the line, as one can simply "snap in" new search nodes to handle more traffic or log sources.

 There is the option to utilize only two node types -- the **manager node** and one or more **heavy nodes**, however, this is not recommended due to performance reasons, and should only be used for testing purposes or in low-throughput environments.